 The simple answer is that these stories were directed at what we would now consider a prime time TV audience.
 There is a fair amount of good ol’ American violence drama, but nobody gets laid, at least not overtly.
-Buried in the stories are more than a few references to adult behaviors, and Albert W. Aiken has written stories that include at least a couple of Lesbian characters, but there is still not much that could be called erotic.
+Buried in the stories are more than a few references to adult behaviors, and Albert W. Aiken also wrote stories that include at least a couple of Lesbian characters and also characters that might now be called transsexual.
+However, there is still not much that could be called erotic.

 Contrary to popular belief, though, erotic literature and images were not hard to find in the Victorian era.
 History is complex, and the private behaviors of modern people were similarly present in the past.